 Keeping Your Dog Safe Is Important

 Moving into a new place can be an exciting adventure, and you wouldn’t want any mishaps to take away from that.
 If your dog is a bit nervous in the new home, he may be more likely to run away and get lost, but you can take steps to prevent this.
-Keep your dog on a leash whenever you venture outside together, no matter how well trained your pup may be.
+Keeping your dog on a leash whenever you venture outside together, no matter how well trained your pup may be, is a wise move.
 All it takes is one stray squirrel or loud noise to spook him into making a run for it.
 For even more security, think about adding a fence to your backyard so your dog can enjoy time outside off leash.
 It costs an average of $1,476 to $3,397 to install or build a fence in Miami, and the peace of mind is well worth the investment.

 Find New Ways to Calm Your Dog

 With a new neighborhood comes new sights and sounds, and dogs can be especially sensitive to noises.
-Some dogs may react to new neighbors dropping by or strangers being in your home if you are working with movers or contractors.
+Some dogs may react to new neighbors dropping by or strangers being in your home.
+Especially if you are working with movers or contractors.
 Know your dog’s limits and put him in a closed-off room if needed during these stressful times.
 It may also be a good idea to play some music or background noise to help your dog feel safe.
 Wondering what to play?
 Some studies suggest that the key to getting your dog to relax may be a little reggae or soft rock.